seanpierce/product_reviews_rails/README.md

 * Edit and delete a review they've created

 **Admins can:**
+* View products and reviews
 * Add a product, add a review
 * Visit their user page to see all their reviews
-* Edit, or delete any product or review
+* Edit, or delete _any_ product or review
 ----
 ### Dependencies
 * Ruby 2.2 or greater